weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 oriented affine k-simplex, in which case (89) is not a matter of definition, but is seen to be a consequence of (85).
 Thus (89) generalizes this special case.

-It is immediate that 0® is of class ¢" if this is true of ®.
+It is immediate that 0® is of class c" if this is true of ®.

-Finally, we define the boundary ¢¥ of the k-chain W = X®; to be the (k — 1) chain
+Finally, we define the boundary c¥ of the k-chain W = X®; to be the (k - 1) chain

 (90) ov =Y oo,